-SITE AND PROJECT DESCRIPTION QUESTIONNAIRE
+COASTAL ZONE - SITE AND PROJECT DESCRIPTION QUESTIONNAIRE

-The purpose of this questionnaire is to relate information concerning your application to the Department of Planning and Building Services and other agencies who will be reviewing your project proposal.
-Please remember that the clearer picture that you give us of your project and the site, the easier it will be to promptly process your application.
+The purpose of this questionnaire is to relate information concerning your application to the Planning and Building Services Department and other agencies who will be reviewing your project proposal.
+Please remember that the clearer picture that your give us of your project and the site, the easier it will be to promptly process your application.
 Please answer all questions.
-Those questions which do not pertain to your project please indicate "Not applicable" or "N/A".
+Those questions which do not pertain to your project, please indicate "Not Applicable" or "N/A".